Maarij/protobuf/README.md

 # Server Streaming RPC
 # Client makes a single request and server can send a stream of responses
 # Status response codes: https://developers.google.com/actions-center/reference/grpc-api-v2/status_codes
+# Use case is when you need to provide multiple responses over time or not overwhelm the receiver